estatewatch/estatewatch.github.io/content/estates/westkentishtown.md

 Camden's [July 2022](https://democracy.camden.gov.uk/documents/s105347/11%20Future%20of%20West%20Kentish%20Town%20Estate_Part%20I_July22_signed.pdf) Cabinet report confirms that the total cost of the scheme will be £565m and will be financed by the Housing Revenue Account.

-In 2023, architect Alice Brown drew up an alternative plan for the regeneration of the estate.
+In 2023, architect Alice Brown drew up an [alternative plan](https://westkentishtown.org/2025/04/17/updated-west-kentish-town-estate-retrofit-proposals/) for the regeneration of the estate.
 Backed by some residents, the plans show how the homes can be retrofitted adding insulation, reconfiguring internal walls and adding balconies to produce a climate impact estimated at six times smaller.

+In July 2025, a planning application application was [submitted](https://westkentishtown.org/2025/07/11/the-west-kentish-town-estate-planning-application-has-finally-arrived/) for the demolition of the estate and its replacement by 856 new homes, of which 530 for private sale and 326 social rent.

 ---